 Want to know what’s happing in the Sonoran Desert?
 Go outside and walk around to see for yourself!
 Of course you can always check here first.

-February & March are the months of emergence, long nights are getting shorter and short days and getting longer.
-The Sonoran Desert soaks in the energy from the sun and if charged from El Niño rains – like this year- the ground is hirsute with green annuals beginning to burst with spring colors!
+The end of January through March are the months of emergence, long nights are getting shorter and short days and getting longer.
+The Sonoran Desert soaks in the energy from the sun and if charged from regular winter rains – like this year- the ground is hirsute with green annuals beginning to burst with spring colors!

 The Sonoran Desert is a spectacle of life and birds from across the western North American continent migrate through or hang out in the diverse geography of the region.